Does Medicaid Cover Therapy? Tips to Find a Covered Provider

 - Inpatient hospital and nursing facility services for people 65 or older in institutions for mental diseases

-Otherwise, Medicaid covers most basic mental health services, as well as many services private insurance often doesn’t cover, including nursing home care, other long-term services, round-the-clock services, case management, psychosocial rehabilitation, supported employment, and in-home mental health care.
+In addition to most basic mental health services, Medicaid covers many services private insurance often doesn’t, including nursing home care, other long-term services, round-the-clock services, case management, psychosocial rehabilitation, supported employment, and in-home mental health care.

 How Does Medicaid Vary from State to State?